Pauldemario/SelfTalker/README.md

 ## ${\color{cyan}\text{Project Overview}}$

 Imagine being able to converse with a version of yourself that can provide answers to any question you may have.
-This project aimed to achieve just that!
+This project aimed to achieve just that!!

 You can now engage in a conversation with yourself and seek answers to questions that may have previously eluded you.